High-Tower80/Slack-chatgpt-bot-with-dall-e/README.md

 1. Directly chat with GPT-4o from your Slack workspace.
 2. Generate DALL-E images with a text prompt.
-4. Handle bot mentions and direct messages.
+4. Upload PDFS direct to slack and ask it questions ala chatgpt plus
-5. Maintain chat history to provide context for future prompts.
+5. Extract Text and insightsnfrom PDFs
-6. URL shortener for image URLs.
+6. Maintain chat history to provide context for future prompts.

 ## Getting Started